YunPearce/Botwit/README.md

 /out ~mighex-forfem ~morzod-ballet ~rovnys-ricfer
 ```

-> Currently not suppported with free TwitterAPI tier:
+> Currently not supported with free TwitterAPI tier:

 To get information about user
 `/profile username`